martinord/fido2cap-server/README.md

 For registering a new user, using resident credentials in a security key, access to https://localhost:4443/admin.
 Then, for authentication, access the root webpage at https://localhost:4443.

+An administrator role can also be assigned directly at the database document of a user (`isAdmin: true`).
+After the application restart, only administrators will be able to access the admin dashboard.

 Notice that TLS must be enabled, as it is a requirement of the WebAuthn standard.

 ## Development Quick Start